robertpage/tir/README.md

 My entry for jsk13 2021.
 Explore the vastness of space as a probe trying to spread the knowledge of a lost earth.

 # About
-Made to be self contained in a SVG.
+Made to be self contained in a SVG andthen embeded via an object tag.
 The game randomly genrates a map at start.
 I believe traveling from one side of the map to the other takes about 7-ish hours.
 There are special things to find and generic celestial bodies.
 Arrow keys control movement and scanning/communicating with objects.
-I could have gotten this much smaller without a ton of work but it was already under 13k so 🤷‍♀️.
+I think I could have gotten this much smaller without a ton of work but it was already under 13k so 🤷‍♀️.
+For music Tir includes a thoroughly mangled version of [TinyMusic](https://github.com/kevincennis/TinyMusic).
+An absolutely phenomenal music player!
+The music itself is randomly generated.

 # Story
 The earth has gone dark.
 A probe was sent out to find intelligent life and tell them our story so that we can live on in their memories.